tylergneill/skrutable/manual.md

 * Have the required libraries installed (see [Getting Started](#getting-started) above).
 * Create a setup.py file: `$ py2applet --make-setup gui.py`
 * Build the application in alias mode: `$ python setup.py py2app -A`
-* Rename and move the resulting alias-mode app to Applications: `mv /PATH/TO/SKRUTABLE/skrutable/dist/gui.app /Applications/Skrutable.app`
+* Rename and move the resulting alias-mode app to Applications: `mv /PATH/TO/skrutable/dist/gui.app /Applications/Skrutable.app`

-If all goes well, you should now be able to, e.g., run Skrutable via Spotlight.
+If all goes well, you should now be able to run the Skrutable GUI as you would any other app on macOS, for example via Spotlight.

 I haven't yet tried this for Windows.
-Ideally, I would stop developing this desktop app and focus instead on a web app, but I'm not a web developer yet.
-Any and all help with this welcome.
+Ideally, I would stop developing this desktop app and focus instead on a web app, but because I don't yet have those skills myself, any and all help would be welcome.